Pyro Green-Gas (formerly known as AirScience Technologies Inc.)

 RTO - Regenerative Thermal Oxidizers

-AirScience - Regenerative Thermal Oxidizers
+AirScience - Model RTO - Regenerative Thermal Oxidizers

 AirScience supplied its first RTO in 1993 on a paper coating operation, in those days a typical RTO had three heat recovery canisters and was using poppet type valves, 25 years later, the technology has evolved, the norm is a two heat recovery canisters and the unit use a single four way valve for cycling from the lead canister to lag role.
 The destruction efficiency of organics, the pressure drop and the thermal recovery efficiency of these last generation two tower RTOs is in each way comparable to the performance of previous generation three tower RTOs.